 On my radar: currently reading | a pdf for you | on constant rotation

-Co-Founder/Editor Bryson Edward Howe was born and raised on the Central Coast in Australia before moving to North East England at age fourteen.
-Now based in London, where he studied at the University of the Arts London, he is famously the city's worst DJ, and a music and culture writer whose work seeks to explore the ley lines of contemporary culture illuminating the intersections between tradition and innovation, chaos and order, and pushing the boundaries of conventional expression.
-His work also appears in Clash, ZERO.NINESo Young, FAD, and elsewhere.
+Co-Founder/Editor Bryson Edward Howe is famously London's worst DJ, and a music and culture writer whose work explores the ley lines of contemporary culture, tracing the borders between tradition and innovation and pushing the boundaries of conventional criticism.
+His work also appears in Clash Magazine, ZERO.NINE, So Young, FAD, and elsewhere.

 On my radar: currently reading | my dinner plans | on constant rotation